-Women’s reproductive health care, including access to safe, legal abortion, is essential to women’s equality and autonomy.
-Laws that restrict access to abortion care threaten a woman’s ability to make the best decision for herself and her family, may jeopardize a woman’s health and disproportionately impact women of color and poor women.
+Reproductive health care, including access to safe, legal abortion, is essential to a person's equality and autonomy.
+Laws that restrict access to abortion care threaten a person's ability to make the best decision for themself and their family, may jeopardize a person's health and disproportionately impact people of color and the underprivileged communities.

 Roe v.
-Wade affirmed abortion as a constitutional right in 1973, yet a woman’s right to choose has been under attack in Missouri for years.
-I’ll work to protect this right so Missouri women and Transgender men can access the reproductive health care they need -- and Missouri can focus on more pressing issues like addressing climate change, the fight for $15, and achieving equality for all.
+Wade affirmed abortion as a constitutional right in 1973, yet a person's right to choose has been under attack in Missouri for years.
+I’ll work to protect this right so Missourians can access the reproductive health care they need -- and Missouri can focus on more pressing issues like addressing climate change, the fight for $15, and achieving equality for all.